-Lindsey Criswell, MD, DSc
+Lindsey Criswell, MD, MPH, DSc

 Jean S. Engleman Distinguished Professor in Rheumatology